 To continuing helping your child adapt and develop a positive attitude after they have begun preschool, ask them about their favorite part of their day when you pick them up.

 Click to read Part 2, where I’ll talk more about what to expect as your child adapts.

-Have questions or comments, let me know below or at Happy Sleeping Baby on Instagram or Facebook
+Find more sleep and development tips at at Happy Sleeping Baby on Instagram or Facebook